About the Group

 The market was fragmented with multiple, incompatible proprietary serial interfaces, which delayed innovation for many companies and prevented others from entering the market with competitive camera-enabled mobile device designs.

 The camera interface specifications developed by the working group are well-recognized and applicable to many types of devices and markets.
-The MIPI Camera Serial Interface 2 (MIPI CSI-2) is the most widely used camera interface in the mobile industry, and continues to evolve at a cadence of two years in meeting imaging and vision needs.
-The CSI-2 system provides imaging and vision solutions for smartphones, IoT devices and automotive systems, among others.
+The MIPI Camera Serial Interface 2 (MIPI CSI-2) is the most widely used camera interface in the mobile industry, and continues to evolve to meet industry imaging and vision needs.
+The MIPI CSI-2 system provides imaging and vision solutions for smartphones, IoT devices and automotive systems, among others.

 MIPI Camera Serial Interface 3 (MIPI CSI-3) was developed for use on a UniPro network.

 In 2017, the Camera Working Group also released a Camera Command Set (CCS) specification that defines a comprehensive set of register-based camera controls and behaviors primarily targeted at mobile applications using the CSI-2 interface.

 The working group is very active, continually advancing its specifications and developing new solutions to address emerging requirements in the industry to aid system integration and achieve even higher levels of performance.